 C. Eberle, J.D.

 Attorney and former State Legislator, Eberle is active in the community, having served as Chair of the State Board of Equalization, Head of Colorado's Task Force on Homeless Youth, and as a member of the Colorado Council on the Arts.
-Eberle also served on the Civic Ventures Board of the Downtown Denver Partnership and is currently a member of the Denver County Cultural Committee.
+Eberle also served on the Civic Ventures Board of the Downtown Denver Partnership and is currently Vice Chair of the Denver County Cultural Committee.